Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

-Unlike in the United States or Pakistan, Indian Prime Minister Narendra Modi decision to order a national lockdown for five weeks to prevent the spread of the coronavirus has not become politicised.
+Unlike in the United States or Pakistan, Indian Prime Minister Narendra Modi’s decision to order a national lockdown for five weeks to prevent the spread of the coronavirus has not become politicised.
 Many questions have been raised about whether the government did the preparatory groundwork before directing the country to shut down and over how its implementation has been scattershot and unhelpful to the states.
 But the lockdown itself did not turn into a political issue.

 Moreover, Modi has successfully sold the government’s entire Covid-19 handling as a national project, one for which responsibility lies on each citizen.
 This approach allows him to evade addressing the question of government accountability to the people, whether in its mismanagement of the migrant labour crisis, its unwillingness to release cheap food stocks to the states or the mess in acquiring rapid testing kits.